egeoffrey/egeoffrey-service-openweathermap/README.md

 ## Version

-The version of this egeoffrey-service-openweathermap is 1.0-20 on the development branch.
+The version of this egeoffrey-service-openweathermap is 1.0-21 on the master branch.